 Recipe credit: Kraft Foods / Oreo

-- 2 packages of Oreo cookies, crushed (reserve ⅓ of the crumbs for top of cups)
+- 1 package Oreo cookies, crushed (reserve ⅓ of the crumbs for top of cups)

-- 2 large packages of Jello instant pudding, chocolate
+- 1 large (5.9-ounce) package Jello instant pudding, chocolate

 - Crush all the Oreos in a ziplock plastic bag (we did them in three batches to make sure they were crushed finely.
 We used both our hands and a rolling pin and released some major stress.)

 - Make instant pudding according to directions on package, using rice milk instead of cow’s milk.
 Stir in oreo crumbs and spoon mixture in cups.
 Top with a layer of the crumbled cookies and garnish with a worm (or frog, or whatever critter you chose).
 Refrigerate until ready to serve.